Ddonec/puzzle/readme.md

 In this fourth module I learned about the benefits of using types in functions.
 Learned the required, optional, default and other options.
 Learned how to define function types using type aliases and interfaces.

 For example:(Named functions, Anonymous functions, Arrow functions.
 Required parameters, optional parameters, default parameters, rest Parameters)

+## complete 5th level and get achivment: [this](https://learn.microsoft.com/api/achievements/share/en-us/Ddonec-5394/BLQREWHD?sharingId=51056E77C4FF8916)

+I studied module 5 and became familiar with classes in TypeScript.
+Now I know how to declare classes, use classes to describe the shape of objects, create an instance of a class, use class access modifiers, define static properties in a class, declare a class that extends another class.

+Know when to use an interface or a class to define the structure of an object.

+for example:(public, private, protected. constuctor. set, get. extend, implements)